MarcoNarde/MarcoNarde/README.md

 - 👋 Hi, I’m @MarcoNarde
-- 👀 I’m interested in IT (Especially mobile programming) and sports (I do Karate and also love football and basketball)
+- 👀 I’m interested in IT (Especially mobile and game developing) and sports (I do Karate and also love football and basketball)
-- 🌱 I’m currently learning Android (java,kotlin), Xamarin (C#) and Flutter (Dart)
+- 🌱 I’m currently learning Android (java,kotlin), Xamarin (C#) and Unity (C#)
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->